-PSALT — Presbyterians Standing for Apostolic Love and Truth — is a national movement which aims at building the Presbyterian Church into a thoroughly biblical and Reformed expression of Christian discipleship and witness.
+PSALT — Presbyterians Standing for Apostolic Love and Truth — is a national movement engaged in building Canadian Presbyterians to be thoroughly Biblical in their Reformed expressions of Christian discipleship and witness.

 Who We Are